-As Assistant Director for Academics, Dr. Roland Pietsch assists the Director in the delivery of the academic programs and is responsible for managing the provisions of student and faculty services.
-The most exciting part of his job is exploring engaging ways of university teaching together with NYU Berlin faculty and how professors adapt to teaching in an international classroom.
+As Assistant Director for Academics, Dr. Roland Pietsch assists the Director in the delivery of the academic programs and is responsible for managing the provisions of student and lecturer services.
+The most exciting part of his job is exploring engaging ways of university teaching together with NYU Berlin's lecturers and how professors adapt to teaching in an international classroom.

-Before joining NYU in 2011, he taught modern history at the University of London (Queen Mary College) and worked as an historian for television documentaries.
-He has published widely on maritime and youth history; his current research project investigates the connection of masculinity and mental health among sailors in the 18th/19th-century navy and is supported by a fellowship of the British National Maritime Museum.
+Before joining NYU in 2011, he taught modern history at the University of London (Queen Mary College) and worked as a historian for television documentaries.
+He has published widely on maritime and youth history.
+His current research project investigates the connection of masculinity ideals and emotional health among sailors in the 18th/19th-century navy and is supported by a fellowship of the British National Maritime Museum.

-Aside from teaching Berlin’s and Germany’s modern history at NYU Berlin, Dr. Pietsch is currently also co-teaching a course on the global history of piracy in the early modern period at Humboldt University Berlin.
+Next to teaching Berlin’s and Germany’s modern history at NYU Berlin, Dr. Pietsch is also co-teaching a course at Humboldt University on the global history of piracy in the early modern period.
+All academic pursuits aside, he still considers his most fondly remembered employment having once been the manager of a London music venue.

 Ph.D.
 Political Science, Freie Universität, Berlin